njohnson68/CS_4395_Portfolio/README.md

 ## ACL Paper Summary
 In [this](npj190000_acl_paper_summary.pdf) paper, I chose a paper to write about from the Proceedings of the Association for Computational Linguistics' 60th Annual Meeting.
 The paper I chose is entitled "Should a Chatbot be Sarcastic?
 Understanding User Preferences Towards Sarcasm Generation".
 My summary includes sections about things like the problem addressed by the paper, prior work, and unique contributions made by the authors in this particular study.

+## Chatbot
+I made a chatbot that can carry on a limited conversation in a particular domain using a knowledge base.
+The chatbot is also able to learn information about the user such as name and hometown.
+I am using the same knowledge base from the Web Crawler assignment, so the chatbot is able to answer some questions about the Dallas Stars.
+Here is the link to the chatbot: https://bot.dialogflow.com/6e57a3ce-8e2b-4705-9f41-21c79f72cf79.
+The files for the chatbot can be found [here](chatbot_npj190000).
+The report for the chatbot can be found [here](npj190000_chatbot_report.pdf).
+I used Google's DialogFlow to help make this chatbot.